 Transactions and Balances

-i.
-Transaction in foreign currencies are recorded in Indian Rupees using the rates of exchange prevailing on the dates of the transactions.
+(i) Transaction in foreign currencies are recorded in Indian Rupees using the rates of exchange prevailing on the dates of the transactions.
 At each balance sheet date, recorded monetary balance are reported in Indian Rupees at the rates of exchange prevailing at the balance sheet date.
-All realised and unrealised exchange adjustment gains and losses are within the statement of Profit and Loss.
+All realised and unrealised exchange adjustment gains and losses are with in the statement of Profit and Loss.

-iii.
-Foreign exchange differences regarded as an adjustment to borrowing costs are presented in the statement of profit and loss, within finance costs.
-All other foreign exchange gains and losses are presented in the statement of profit and loss on a net basis within other gains/(losses).
+(iii) Foreign exchange gains and losses are presented in the statement of profit and loss on a net basis within other gains/(losses).

-iv.
-Non-Monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the transaction.
+(iv) Non-Monetary items which are carried in terms of historical cost denominated in a foreign currency are reported using the exchange rate at the transaction.

 1.5 PROPERTY, PLANT AND EQUIPMENTS

 Property, plant and equipment represent a significant proportion of the assets base of the Company.
 The change in respect of periodic depreciation is derived after determining an estimate of an asset's expected useful life and the expected residual value at the end of its life.
-The useful life and the expected residual values of Company's assets are determined by the Management at the time the assets is acquired and reviewed periodically.
+The useful life and the expected residual values of Company's assets are determined by the Management at the time the assets are acquired and reviewed periodically.

 Property, plant and equipment are stated at cost, less accumulated depreciation and impairment, if any.
 Costs directly attributable to acquisition are capitalised until the property, plant and equipment are ready for use, as intended by the management.
-The Company depreciates property, plant and equipment over their estimated useful lives using written down value method.
-The estimated useful lives of assets are as follows:
+The Company depreciates property, plant and equipment over their estimated useful lives using written down value method. the estimated useful lives of assets are as follows:

 1.6 DEPRECIATION AND AMORISATION

-(i) Assets costing up to Rs 5, 000/- are fully depreciated in the year of acquisition.
+(i) Assets costing up to Rs5, 000/- are fully depreciated in the year of acquisition.

 (ii) Leasehold land and leasehold improvements are amortised over the primary period of lease.